-plate of vegan tiramisu
+plate of bitten vegan tiramisu

 Why you’ll love this easy vegan tiramisu:

-sliced vegan tiramisu
+sliced vegan tiramisu in casserole dish

-Traditionally, tiramisu is not the easiest dessert, as it requires creating a custard from eggs, and layering the classic Italian dessert just right.
+Traditionally, tiramisu is not the world’s easiest dessert, as it requires creating a custard from eggs, and layering the classic Italian dessert just right.

-I wanted to be a bit different than the vegan and gluten free takes on tiramisu around the internet.
+Now, I wanted to be a bit different than the vegan and gluten free takes on tiramisu around the internet.
 Many use cashews or even tofu to make the layer of mascarpone.
 Others also slice a layer cake into vegan ladyfingers.

 How to make vegan tiramisu from scratch